jessicastockdale/OOPidemic/README.md

 <!-- badges: end -->

-The goal of OOPidemic is to simulate an disease epidemic using an object oriented approach.
+The goal of OOPidemic is to simulate a disease epidemic using an object oriented approach.

 ## Installation